 In Alaska, households are allowed to grow 12 plants if at least two adults (21 and older) live in the household.
 In Michigan, any household with at least one adult 21 and older is allowed to grow 12 plants.

-That's because the state's Department of Licensing and Regulatory Affairs (LARA) needs to issue the appropriate licenses for anyone who wants to start a recreational marijuana business.
-The licensing process is not expected to be completed until early 2020.
+The state’s Department of Licensing and Regulatory Affairs (LARA) needs to issue the appropriate licenses for anyone who wants to start a recreational marijuana business.

 Here are the license types that are offered: